 Skills for Care

-The Skills for Care toolkit helps individuals employ their own personal assistants.
+The Skills for Care toolkit helps individuals employ their own PAs.
 There are different sections within the toolkit including:

 - Benefits of employing a PA